• USD

 Can I view animals at night?

-If you stay at a lodge, the late afternoon game drives stretch into the first hours of darkness.
+If you stay at a lodge, late-afternoon game drives often run into the first hours of darkness.
 When staying at a national park camp, you can book a night drive accompanied by local rangers.

 Are my valuables safe at the lodges and camps?

 Most lodges provide personal safes in each room.
-If you are staying at a national park camp, you should always lock your room.
-If you do this, your belongings should be safe.
+In national park camps, keep accommodation locked; if you do so, your belongings should be safe.

 Is the water safe to drink?